HEMATOLOGY AND MEDICAL ONCOLOGY

-Applicants must be Board eligible/certified and eligible for licensure in Georgia.
-Competitive candidates will have a strong clinical background in medical oncology with a strong commitment to research.
+Applicants must be board-eligible/certified and eligible for licensure in Georgia.
+Competitive candidates will have a strong clinical background in the management of patients with bone and soft tissue sarcomas.
 Clinical responsibilities (full-time) include outpatient consultation and treatment, long-term management, inpatient consultation, rotating inpatient attending service and call coverage responsibility, and multi-disciplinary collaboration with other Emory Winship cancer specialists.
 Other activities include community service, education, and support for clinical research.

-The Winship Cancer Institute of Emory University is a National Cancer Institute designated as a comprehensive cancer center.
-Hematology and Medical Oncology is a named department in the Emory School of Medicine, and its physician members deliver medical services in Emory Clinic, Inc. and other practice plans.
-Programs and services are located at Emory University Hospital, Emory University Hospital Midtown, Emory Decatur Hospital, Emory Saint Joseph’s Hospital, and Emory Johns Creek Hospital, and outside Emory Healthcare at the Grady Health System and the Atlanta Veterans’ Administration Medical Center.
-The new Correll Pavillion at Grady Hospital scheduled to open February 2023 will be built around a patient's needs and comfort, bringing all the necessary doctors, staff and services to the patient.
+The Winship Cancer Institute of Emory University is a National Cancer Institute designated Comprehensive Cancer Center.
+Hematology and Medical Oncology is a named department in the Emory School of Medicine, and its physicians are members of Emory Clinic, Inc. Programs and services are located at Emory University Hospital, Winship at Emory Midtown, Emory Decatur Hospital, Emory Saint Joseph’s Hospital, and Emory Johns Creek Hospital, and also outside Emory Healthcare at the Grady Health System and the Atlanta Veterans’ Administration Medical Center.
+The new Winship at Emory Midtown facility, which is home to the sarcoma program, boasts 17 stories and more than 450,000 square feet, and was built around a patient-centered multidisciplinary care approach, bringing all the necessary doctors, staff and services to the patient.
 The care communities will focus on patients with specific types of cancer, providing specialized infusion facilities, clinical examination rooms, clinical research, and spaces for support and rehabilitation services.

 Emory University is an EEO/AA employer